-There’s a lot that goes into creating a 3D animated video, from designing every object it features, to lighting design, then rendering how they move within the CG-animated space.
+There’s a lot that goes into creating a 3D animated video, from designing every object it features, to lighting design, then rendering how they move within the 3D animated space.
 The process can be broken down as follows:

-At Frantic, we have a deep understanding of many specialist areas, including how to set up, simulate, animate, and texture liquids for complex CG animation.
+At Frantic, we have a deep understanding of many specialist areas, including how to set up, simulate, animate, and texture liquids for complex 3D animation.

 This highly specialist area uses a lot of computing power and technical know-how, but the results are stunning.
 The technique also offers a vast range of flexibility for brands to showcase drinks, beauty products, or natural environments in a way that traditional live-action filming cannot achieve.

 A much more organic and tactile style of animation production, which involves photographing real objects and compiling a sequence based on a series of still photographs.